-Carousels have been popular since the 1780s, when they were pulled by horses, and they are still magical today for riders of any age.
-New York City has a collection of historic gems riding around parks in all five boroughs, plus SeaGlass Carousel, a modern one with fishes and seashells instead of horses.
-Rides are anywhere from $1 to $3.
+Carousels have been popular since the 1780s, when they were pulled by horses or mules, and they are still magical today for riders of any age.

 Carousels in Manhattan

-Central Park Carousel: The granddaddy of New York City merry-go-rounds.
+The granddaddy of NYC carousels, also known as merry-go-rounds.
 When it opened in 1873, it was powered by a mule, and always powered by happy kids.